GPA-VGGT:Adapting VGGT to Large Scale Localization by Self-Supervised Learning with Geometry and Physics Aware Loss: Abstract

 \section{Abstract}

-Transformer-based general visual geometry frameworks have shown promising performance in camera pose estimation and 3D scene understanding.
-Recent advancements in Visual Geometry Grounded Transformer (VGGT) models have shown great promise in camera pose estimation and 3D reconstruction.
-However, these models typically rely on ground truth labels for training, posing challenges when adapting to unlabeled and unseen scenes.
-In this paper, we propose a self-supervised framework to train VGGT with unlabeled data, thereby enhancing its localization capability in large-scale environments.
-To achieve this, we extend conventional pair-wise relations to sequence-wise geometric constraints for self-supervised learning.
-Specifically, in each sequence, we sample multiple source frames and geometrically project them onto different target frames, which improves temporal feature consistency.
-We formulate physical photometric consistency and geometric constraints as a joint optimization loss to circumvent the requirement for hard labels.
-By training the model with this proposed method, not only the local and global cross-view attention layers but also the camera and depth heads can effectively capture the underlying multi-view geometry.
-Experiments demonstrate that the model converges within hundreds of iterations and achieves significant improvements in large-scale localization.
+Transformer-based visual geometry models have shown strong potential for camera pose estimation and 3D scene understanding from video streams.
+Among them, Visual Geometry Grounded Transformer (VGGT) provides a powerful framework for joint camera and geometry modeling, but its training typically depends on large amounts of ground-truth supervision, which limits its applicability to unlabeled and unseen large-scale environments.
+In this paper, we present a self-supervised framework to adapt VGGT for large-scale visual localization from unlabeled driving videos.
+Instead of relying on conventional pairwise supervision, we extend self-supervision to sequence-wise geometric constraints that exploit richer temporal and multi-view consistency within long video streams.
+Specifically, multiple source frames are sampled in each sequence and geometrically projected onto different target frames to reinforce cross-view feature alignment and long-range spatial consistency.
+We further introduce a joint optimization objective that couples photometric consistency with geometric constraints, enabling the model to learn physically grounded camera motion and scene structure without hard labels.
+With this training strategy, the pretrained geometric backbone of VGGT is retained, while the camera and depth prediction heads are effectively adapted to large-scale localization scenarios under the proposed self-supervised objective.
+Experiments on challenging large-scale outdoor benchmarks demonstrate that the proposed method consistently improves long-range localization accuracy and trajectory stability in dynamic and adverse environments..
 Our code will be released at https://github.com/X-yangfan/GPA-VGGT.